Margaret Fane Rutledge: Biography

-Rutledge worked for the Bridge River & Cariboo Airways.
-She was a radio operator.
-Before the war she had been assigned to Zeballos which was a mining town.
+Rutledge worked for the Bridge River & Cariboo Airways, which later became Ginger Coote Airways.
+She was primarily a radio operator for the airline.
+Before the war she had been assigned to Zeballos, British Columbia, a mining town.
 Rutledge was one of three unmarried women in the town with a population of over 1500.
-Ginger Cootes had hired her on the recommendation of Grant McConachie then owner of the Yukon Southern Air Transport.
+Ginger Coote had hired her on the recommendation of Grant McConachie, then owner of the Yukon Southern Air Transport.
 Thanks to him, word of her job made her a celebrity with newspapers talking about the woman pilot operating the radio station.
-While Rutledge had been unable to get a job as a pilot she sometimes took over Cootes role flying planes from isolated communities while working there.
+While Rutledge had been unable to get a job as a pilot she sometimes took over Coote's role flying planes from isolated communities while working there.
 Her last flight as a pilot took place when McConachie invited her to join him on a Lockheed 14 passenger plane test flight.

 Rutledge went on to work in administration for Canadian Pacific Airways.
 In 1956 she married Keith Rutledge.
 She is remembered at Okanagan College by the Margaret Fane Rutledge Award in Aviation.